CoboVault/cobo-vault-docs/Integration_guide.md

 watch-only wallet import the extended public key info from cobo vault, cobo vault support both file and qrcode, the xpub info defines as follow, here is an sample file for this info:

-- `ExPubKey`: this is the extended public key of the master seed
+- `ExPubKey [Required]`:  this is the extended public key of the master seed
-- `MasterFingerprint`: this is the master finger print of master seed which is only used to identify the master seed
+- `MasterFingerprint [Required]`: this is the master finger print of master seed which is only used to identify the master seed
-- `AccountKeyPath`: this is the derivation path of the extended public key
+- `AccountKeyPath [Required]`: this is the derivation path of the extended public key
-- `CoboVaultFirmwareVersion`: this is the firmware version in current hardware device.
+- `CoboVaultFirmwareVersion [Required]`: this is the firmware version in current hardware device.

 file: `p2wpkh-pubkey.txt`
 ```